Skip to: Overview | History | Location | Attractions | Entertainment | Dining | Merchandise

 On February 16, 2018, with just four-and-a-half months to spare, Disney finally lifted the curtain on Toy Story Land’s opening date here at Walt Disney World Resort: Saturday, June 30.

-Toy Story Land – location
+Toy Story Land – Location

-Toy Story Land – layout
+Toy Story Land – Layout

-Sitting in front of Alien Swirling Saucers is the area’s sole eatery: Woody’s Lunch Box.
+Sitting in front of Alien Swirling Saucers is the area’s quick service eatery: Woody’s Lunch Box.
 Serving up quick-service meals, Mini Babybel products, and old-fashioned soda floats, this venue looks like Andy constructed it out of his thermos and (what else?) his lunch box – and surrounded it with a number of his toys, including the green Army men stationed on the next-door lookout tower, who are busy keeping watch for Andy himself.

 In between each of these stops, expect to find strings of Tinkertoy-supported Christmas lights and Andy’s giant footprints (you’re the size of a toy, remember?) stamped into the ground.

-Toy Story Land – attractions
+Toy Story Land – Attractions

 As stated previously, Disney World’s version of Toy Story Land features an entirely different lineup of attractions from its three international antecedents, although it’s a roster that will still be familiar to previous visitors of Hollywood Studios thanks to the continued presence of Toy Story Mania.